Medi-Cal Programs

 Personal Care and Homemaker Services

 Helps you with daily activities so you can live at home.
-This can include help with bathing, dressing, and feeding.
-You may also get help preparing meals, grocery shopping, and doing laundry.
-This may also include accompanied medical appointments.
+This can include help with bathing, dressing, grocery shopping and preparing meals.
+This may also include someone to go with you to medical appointments.

 Environmental Accessibility Adaptations (Home Modifications)